 Successful practices recognise that they have two revenue streams

-Sending medical aid claims on the same day of the consultation means predictability of funds in your bank account.
+Sending medical aid claims on the same day of the consultation means the predictability of funds in your bank account.
 This is because you will hit all payment runs in a week, improving your cash flow coming from medical aids.
 However, the 2nd revenue stream that closes your cashflow loop is patient liable amounts.
 When you send claims while the patient is still at the practice (Send Now behaviour), you increase the likelihood that patients will pay and pay sooner.

 By improving your medical aid claim sending behaviour you will receive prompt payment from both cash flow streams and are therefore able to start earning immediate interest on money earned.
 A Rand received 30 days after the consultation can be worth 5%-10% less than a rand received on the day.
 Spread over many patients, month-after-month, this seemingly small amount can cost your practice thousands of rands each year.